-The Accelerated Return Notes® Linked to the Russell 2000® Index, due June 25, 2021 (the "notes") are our senior unsecured debt securities.
+The Autocallable Market-Linked Step Up Notes Linked to the Russell 2000® Index, due January 27, 2023 (the "notes") are our senior unsecured debt securities.
 The notes are not guaranteed or insured by the CDIC or the FDIC, and are not, either directly or indirectly, an obligation of any third party.
 The notes are not bail-inable debt securities (as defined in the prospectus).
 The notes will rank equally with all of our other unsecured senior debt.
 Any payments due on the notes, including any repayment of principal, will be subject to the credit risk of BNS.
-The notes provide you a leveraged return, subject to a cap, if the Ending Value of the Market Measure, which is the Russell 2000® Index (the "Index"), is greater than the Starting Value.
-If the Ending Value is equal to the Starting Value, you will receive the principal amount of your notes.
+The notes will be automatically called at the applicable Call Amount if the Observation Level of the Market Measure, which is the Russell 2000® Index (the "Index"), is equal to or greater than the Call Level on the relevant Observation Date.
+If the notes are not called, at maturity, the notes provide you with a Step Up Payment if the Ending Value of the Index is equal to or greater than the Starting Value, but is not greater than the Step Up Value.
+If the Ending Value is greater than the Step Up Value, you will participate on a 1-for-1 basis in the increase in the level of the Index above the Starting Value.
 If the Ending Value is less than the Starting Value, you will lose all or a portion of the principal amount of your notes.
 Any payments on the notes will be calculated based on the \$10 principal amount per unit and will depend on the performance of the Index, subject to our credit risk.
 See "Terms of the Notes" below.

-The economic terms of the notes (including the Capped Value) are based on our internal funding rate, which is the rate we would pay to borrow funds through the issuance of market-linked notes, and the economic terms of certain related hedging arrangements.
+The economic terms of the notes (including the Call Premiums and Call Amounts) are based on our internal funding rate, which is the rate we would pay to borrow funds through the issuance of market-linked notes, and the economic terms of certain related hedging arrangements.
 Our internal funding rate is typically lower than the rate we would pay when we issue conventional fixed rate debt securities.
 This difference in funding rate, as well as the underwriting discount and the hedging related charge described below, reduced the economic terms of the notes to you and the initial estimated value of the notes on the pricing date.
 Due to these factors, the public offering price you pay to purchase the notes is greater than the initial estimated value of the notes.

 On the cover page of this term sheet, we have provided the initial estimated value for the notes.
 This estimated value was determined by reference to our internal pricing models, which take into consideration certain factors, such as our internal funding rate on the pricing date and our assumptions about market parameters.
-For more information about the initial estimated value and the structuring of the notes, see "Structuring the Notes" on page TS-14.
+For more information about the initial estimated value and the structuring of the notes, see "Structuring the Notes" on page TS-15.